University of Oxford

 Email: *protected email*

 Tom Hashimoto specialises in post-socialist financial centre development.
 His foci are financial institutional reforms, collective political will and socio-legal philosophy behind the transition.
 His most recent book Reviewing EU Accession is due to be published from Brill, Leiden/Boston, and his short commentaries on South-eastern Europe can be found in CE Financial Observer, published by the National Bank of Poland.
-He is a Lecturer in International Relations and Economics at Vistula University, holds a joint LL.M./MA in Economic Analysis of Law from Rotterdam-Hamburg-SGH, and is a DPhil candidate in Financial Geography at the University of Oxford.
+He is a Lecturer in International Relations and Economics at Vistula University, holds a joint LL.M./MA in Economic Analysis of Law from Rotterdam-Hamburg-SGH, and received his DPhil in Financial Geography at the University of Oxford.
 He is a Fellow of Higher Education Academy in the United Kingdom.